IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 2. When working with a group map

 !!! hint
     A good practice is to keep a consistent naming of variables.
-Here, we're using `c` to denote a column index within a group, `col` to denote a global column index, and `k` to denote an index in the call sequence.
+Here, we're using `k` to denote an index in the call sequence, `c` to denote a column index within a group, and `col` to denote a global column index.

 #### Pipeline/5